OrdinaryMagician/ibuki_m/README.md

 ## DLC

 Post-release I could attempt to add some extra weapons to expand this arsenal, perhaps some other personal favorites.

-### Slot 1 - The Purifier *[Chainsaw]*

-*"Ah, the American pastime..."*

-A slab of pure almasteel molded into the shape of a simple baseball bat.
-It's said that this thing is capable of *"literally beating the soul out of people"*. **Saya** allegedly asked **Misa** to make this because it would allow you to *"exorcise evil spirits"* with it.

-Primary fire swings in front of you, can be held to charge up a wider swing.
-Secondary fire blocks, it's generally very effective due to the materials used *(can even deflect bullets if you hold it just right)*.

-Pressing the utility key throws a ball in front of you, which can be struck with the bat for ranged attacks.
-An endless supply of balls is provided through Hammerspace.
-This action can still be performed while holding primary fire.

 ### Slot 4 - Ninnacht .50 PE Brave Beagle *[Shotgun]*